rapisenpai/rafa_app/README.md

-// Author: Rafhael Lowix A. Homwad
+#Programmer: Rafhael Lowix A. Homwad
-// Unauthorized access is not permitted.
+#Unauthorized access is not permitted.
-// Please adhere to ethical coding practices.
+#Please adhere to ethical coding practices.